When companies buy small business software, they usually think about the features and functions they need, but quite often forget how to ask:

 What’s an API?

 API stands for application programming interface.
-An API acts almost like an extension cord would use in your house.
+An API acts almost like an extension cord you would use in your house.
 It can be used to connect two different programs together – or even build a customized extension to the application.

 The API provides standard building blocks that other software developers can use to connect to customizable components of a program, ensuring that calls securely access the right bundle of resources.